camueller/SmartApplianceEnabler/doc/Update_EN.md

 curl -sSL https://raw.githubusercontent.com/camueller/SmartApplianceEnabler/master/install/upgrade.sh | sudo sh
 ```

 The actual update script [upgrade2.sh](https://raw.githubusercontent.com/camueller/SmartApplianceEnabler/master/install/upgrade2.sh) is downloaded and executed at system startup (in `/etc/rc.local `) registered.
-A restart is then triggered, i.e. after the Raspberry Pi has finished booting, you have to connect again via SSH or load `webmin` again.
+A restart is then triggered, meaning that after the Raspberry Pi has finished booting, you have to connect again via SSH or load `webmin` again.
 You should be patient with `webmin` because network traffic and/or system load can temporarily restrict usability.

 If you are logged into the Raspberry Pi via SSH, you can follow the progress of the update in the console with `tail -f /tmp/install.log`.
 You can also follow the progress of the update in `webmin` - see [Show log files](Webmin_EN.md), whereby `/tmp/install.log` must be entered as the log file.

-At the beginning of the update, the Raspberry Pi OS is updated to "Bullseye"** if an older version is still installed.
+At the beginning of the update, the **Raspberry Pi OS is updated to "Bullseye"** if an older version is still installed.
 Even with a fast internet connection, this OS update can take an hour or more even on a Raspberry Pi 4!
 After the OS update, the Raspberry Pi will restart!

-If the Raspberry Pi OS has the "Bullseye" version, the [*Smart Appliance Enabler* configuration files](ConfigurationFiles_EN.md) and also the `SmartApplianceEnabler-*.war` file (with file extension `.bak`) are backed up first. .
+If the Raspberry Pi OS has the "Bullseye" version, the [*Smart Appliance Enabler* configuration files](ConfigurationFiles_EN.md) and also the `SmartApplianceEnabler-*.war` file (with file extension `.bak`) are backed up first.
 The actual update of the *Smart Appliance Enabler* is then carried out, including the installation of the required packages.
 The MQTT broker `mosquitto` is also installed and configured automatically.

 When the update is finished, the **red LED will turn off for one hour**.